lolzminer123/minerproxy/README.md

 works on all windows

-please install python 10 upwards not sur if works on python 11 but may do but make sure u install requirements first otherwise proxy will fail
+please install python 10 upwards not sur if works on python 11 but may do but make sure u install requirements first otherwise proxy will fail i have inlcuded a prebuilt .exe ready for launch . right click run as administrator. todo

-todo

 add low share option incase a user wants low shares solo or both shares solo